wp-plugins/wordpress-twitterbot/readme.txt

 == Description ==

-WordPress Twitterbot is a tool for updating your Twitter account with your WordPress posts.
+WordPress Twitter Bot is a tool for updating your Twitter account with your WordPress posts.

 It will post a tweet when you have created a new post on your WordPress blog.

+Many thanks go out to Abraham and Chris Charlton.

 == Installation ==